Skip header Skip to main content

 A Registered Education Savings Plan (RESP) is a registered savings plan that helps you save for a child's post-secondary education.
 And for good reason: Education can be expensive!

 In a nutshell, RESPs are set up for a beneficiary by a subscriber (often a parent or grandparent) who contributes money to the plan.
-Within an RESP, investment income and realized capital gains earned on your contributions (as the subscriber) generally grow tax-free until the funds are withdrawn by the plan's beneficiary to pay for educational expenses.
-When the student withdraws the funds, they are taxable to them, at their (typically) lower tax rate.
-A key advantage to an RESP is the potential to receive free federal government grant money that can really help to bolster savings over time.
+Within an RESP, investment income and realized capital gains earned on the subscriber’s contributions generally grow tax-free until the funds are withdrawn by the plan's beneficiary to pay for educational expenses.
+When funds are withdrawn for educational purposes, the student will be taxed for any growth and grant money at their (usually lower) tax rate.
+A key advantage of an RESP is the potential to receive free federal government grant money that can really help to bolster savings over time.
 Read on to find out more.

 Who Is Eligible to be a Subscriber?

-A subscriber can be anyone who is contributing money to a plan on behalf of a single beneficiary or a family of beneficiaries for educational purposes.
+Anyone who is contributing money to a plan on behalf of a single beneficiary or a family of beneficiaries for educational purposes can be a subscriber.
 Except for family plans, there are generally no restrictions on who can be the original subscriber, as long as the individual has a social insurance number (SIN).
 Joint subscribers are allowed as long as they are spouses or common-law partners.
 Beneficiaries must be Canadian residents and have SINs.

 Contributing to an RESP

 There is no limit on how many RESPs one beneficiary can have in their name, but there is a lifetime contribution limit of $50,000 per beneficiary.
-This limit includes all contributions made in all RESPs combined, but doesn't include grant and investment income.
+This limit includes all contributions made to all RESPs combined but doesn't include grant and investment income.

-You can contribute to an RESP for a maximum of 32 years (the year the plan opened plus 31 years).
+You can contribute into an RESP until 31 years after it was first opened.
 An RESP has a maximum life of 35 years.
 At the end, the plan must be closed.

 Over-Contributing to an RESP

 When the total contributions made to a beneficiary in one or more RESP(s) exceed the lifetime limit of $50,000, you must pay a penalty of 1 per cent per month on your share of the over-contribution until it is withdrawn.
-For more information, visit the My Account for Individuals section of the CRA website.
+For more information, visit the Government of Canada’s CRA website.

 Withdrawing from an RESP